 This course presents information on the psychological complexities of adult development and aging.
 Content focuses on established psychological theories of adult development and recent research involving social and biological influences on behavior, and cognitive functioning in older adults.

 Healthy aging is distinguished from physical and psychological illness in the elderly, with the interplay between the psychological and physical highlighted.
 Treatment interventions grounded in theory and methodologically sound research are reviewed.
 Finally, current and predicted future challenges to psychology and mental health relative to the elderly in the United States are addressed.

-The Web Lectures for this class provide 10 hours of CE credit, plus an additional one hour is available (optional) from the Q&A session
+The Web Lectures for this class provide 10 hours of CE credit

 In addition to providing continuing education credit for licensed psychologists, MFTs and LCSWs, this course fulfills the state board licensing pre-requisite for coursework in aging and long-term care for those who began graduate training on or after January 1, 2004